Naxisbeast/CineBook-Group_4/README.md

 The system allows users to browse movies, view show schedules, select seats, make bookings, and complete a simulated payment flow.
 It also includes role-based dashboards for customers, cinema managers, and administrators.

+## Team Project Note

+CineBook was completed as a CMPG 311 group project at North-West University.
+This repository represents combined team work, with different members contributing to the database design, backend routes, frontend pages, UI components, authentication, booking flow, documentation, and integration.

+I include this project in my portfolio as evidence of collaborative software engineering experience, database-backed application development, and exposure to full-stack project integration.

+The `.github/CODEOWNERS` file was used as a project review and ownership guard during integration.
+It should not be read as individual authorship of the entire system.

 ## Features

 - Movie browsing and movie detail pages.